EastWest Hollywood Choirs – A Divine Ensemble

-This is an exciting review as we’ve had a few older EastWest titles through the studio, but this is the first of the new generation Play libraries we’ve tested.
-There has been a lot of buildup for the release of this library, so let’s hope it lives up to some of the hype.
+Exciting to get our hands on the first of the new generation Play libraries from EastWest.
+There has been a lot of build-up for the release of this library, so let’s hope it lives up to some of its hype.

-EastWest has been creating virtual instrument libraries in one form or another longer than most in the industry, and they’ve always had a reputation for offering pinnacle quality and cutting-edge products that have been used on many Hollywood Blockbuster soundtracks and contemporary recordings.
+(Review updated August 2022) EastWest has been creating high-end virtual instrument libraries in one form or another longer than most in the industry, and they’ve had a reputation for offering pinnacle quality and cutting-edge products that have been used on many Hollywood Blockbuster soundtracks and contemporary recordings.

 EastWest Hollywood Choirs Diamond edition is a huge 60gig vocal ensemble sample library based on the company’s award-winning Play Engine and part of the ‘Hollywood’ composer series.